Here are some of the basics of EFT as presented by Carol Corcoran, LCMFT, LMFT and Certified EFT Therapist on a PodCast with Chris at MindBodyRadio:

 When doing your search, the next step is to focus on the couple therapist, or couple counselor’s credentials.
 Marriage and Family Therapists or MFTs have attended graduate school with the specific focus on relationships and family systems.
 Additionally, there are two prominent psychotherapy models in the field of couple and family therapy.
 1) Emotionally Focused Therapy (EFT) and 2) Cognitive Behavioral Therapy (CBT).
 I was initially trained in CBT over 25 years ago, and provided this approach to couples for many years.
 Sadly, CBT didn’t have nearly the success I have experienced with couples providing a pure ‘EFT’ approach, which the research bares out.
 EFT has a 70-90% success rate, which is why it is my modality of choice for helping partners connect at a deep and profound level.
 I have gone well beyond my grad school focus of Marriage, Family Therapy, to include an advanced certification in Emotionally Focused Therapy which took several years to obtain.
 This indicates a much more advanced skill set than simply taking some additional course work or and having attended several trainings.

 This old guard, who maintains the CBT approach in grad school, also affects the way insurance companies view therapy.
 Most insurance companies are more than happy to provide the names of individual therapists or therapists who provide CBT, which is only effective for the one partner, which in reality, doesn’t really help the relationship.
-An EFT therapist working with a couple can not only drastically help the primary relationship, but can help create a ripple effect be positively affecting their children and extended family members.
+An EFT therapist working with a couple can not only drastically help the primary relationship, but can help create a ripple effect by positively affecting the couple’s children and extended family members.
 When we are deeply connected, we can work through just about anything together, but when we aren’t, life can be so very challenging.
 We are meant to connect with our partner and not turn to our therapists for help and support in our marriage once EFT therapy is completed.

 The gold standard search for a couple therapist, relationship therapist or marriage counselor is The International Centre for Excellence in Emotionally Focused Therapy (ICEEFT linked here), because you can be assured, the Certified EFT Therapists in your area have undergone rigorous training needed to help you and your partner salvage and deepen your relationship.
 At this site you will also find the research to support the high effectiveness rate of EFT along with the parts of the world where EFT is thriving.